DragPoser: Motion Reconstruction from Variable Sparse Tracking Signals via Latent Space Optimization: Introduction

 This paper introduces DragPoser, an innovative deep-learning-based system designed for motion reconstruction.
-Unlike conventional methods that rely on direct full-body pose prediction from sparse inputs, our method leverages a structured latent space and employs a pose optimization process to accurately represent both hard and dynamic constraints.
-The key difference lies in our utilization of an optimization process within the learned latent space, enabling dynamic guidance in the pose search.
+Unlike conventional methods that rely on direct full-body pose prediction from sparse inputs or optimize short motion sequences within a latent space, DragPoser leverages a structured latent space and employs a pose optimization process to represent both hard and dynamic constraints accurately.
+The key difference lies in utilizing an optimization process within the learned latent space, enabling dynamic guidance in the pose search.
 The system undergoes a singular training phase on an extensive human motion dataset.
 Subsequently, constraints are dynamically defined as losses, and the pose is iteratively refined by computing gradients within the latent space.
 To ensure temporal coherence and constrain pose optimization within the valid pose manifold, we integrate a Temporal Predictor network, which directly encodes temporality into the latent space.
-This departure from traditional direct pose prediction methods enables a more versatile and dynamic exploration of poses, providing increased generality and improved accuracy when enforcing rigid constraints on end effector positions.
+This departure from traditional direct pose prediction methods enables a more precise and versatile exploration of poses, providing increased generality and improved accuracy when enforcing rigid constraints on end effector positions.